awesomeeng/awesome-server/docs/API.md

 <a name="AbstractRequest+method"></a>

 ### abstractRequest.method ⇒ <code>string</code>
 Returns the HTTP Method for this request.
+This must be an all upper case string.

 It is up to the implementor on how this is obtained.